bradleyeckert/hermes/docs/hermes.md

 ## Error recovery

 Errors in the header usually throw the keystreams out of sync.
 The only recovery is a re-pair sequence, which occurs after the data stops streaming (a `12` is seen).
+Payload errors may beve other options.

+If the streaming medium is UDP, the most common error is completely dropped packets.
+The sender doesn't know whether or not ACK has been sent, so to avoid this mess use TCP.

+### Error in MESSAGE

 Errors in the message (or HMAC) cause a HMAC failure, but don't affect keystream sync.
-In that case, the original message is sent re-encrypted using new keystream segment, which rules out replay attacks.
+In that case, the original message is may be  re-encrypted using new keystream segment, which rules out replay attacks.

+### Error in ACK

+If the ACK has a HMAC failure, it should re-sync.
+If it is missing, the application must time out, re-pair, reset the Ack counter in the `txbuf`, and `ResendMessage`.

+### Error in pairing

+If `hermesAvail` does not return non-zero a reasonable time after `hermesPair`, the pairing handshake did not complete due to a communication error.
+The calling app should try again.